This post may contain affiliate links.

 Pharaohs were often buried with clay statues called shabti, these represented servants to serve the Pharaohs in the afterlife.
-The pharaohs were also buried with treasures such as gold, canopic jars, gemstones, food, jewelry and furniture all of which were for use after death.
-Unfortunately almost all of the tombs were looted by grave robbers.
-The only tomb found untouched was the tomb of King Tutankhamen.
+The pharaohs were also buried with treasures such as gold, canopic jars, gemstones, food, jewelry, and furniture, all of which were for use after death.
+Unfortunately, almost all of the tombs were looted by grave robbers.
+The only tomb found untouched was the tomb of King Tutankhamun.

 The Nile and the Aswan Dams.

 The Nile is vital to life in Egypt.
 The world’s longest river supplies Egypt with water.
 Before the High Aswan Dam was built it brought rich and fertile new soil when the Nile flooded.
 Now all of the silt is trapped in Lake Nasser.
 The flooding of the river was vital in the creation of the pyramids on the west bank of the Nile because the stone was quarried on the east bank and transported via boat .
 This was only possible when The Nile was in full flood, it used to flood right up to the pyramids.

 The Nile originates in Burundi and flows through Tanzania, Uganda, Rwanda, Burundi, Congo-Kinshasa, Kenya, Ethiopia, Eritrea, South Sudan and Sudan before reaching Egypt.
 It eventually enters the Mediterranean Sea after fanning out to become a delta in Northern Egypt.

 The video below is about The River Nile, ancient and modern history, and geography.
 It lets kids see what the Nile is really like, from home.

 There are two dams on the Nile at Aswan.
 The low dam is smaller and older.
 The High Aswan Dam was built between 1960 and 1970 to generate hydroelectric power and to allow irrigation of crops year-round and in times of drought.